tvanwate/tvanwate.github.io/_team/kathleen_macwilliam.md

       icon: fas fa-at
 ---

-Katy MacWilliam is a **PhD Student** in the [SONORA](projects/sonora/) project supervised by [Toon van Waterschoot](toon_vanwaterschoot).
+Kathleen MacWilliam is a **PhD Student** in the [SONORA](projects/sonora/) project supervised by [Toon van Waterschoot](toon_vanwaterschoot).
 She is working on geometric problems in room acoustics using Euclidean distance matrices.